taitulism/Bootstruct/Docs/Hooks.md

 Extend your App
 ---------------
-The hooks folder is parsed when Bootstruct is initialized BEFORE the web-root folder.
+The hooks folder is parsed when Bootstruct is initialized BEFORE the web root folder.
 You use hooks by creating entries in the hooks folder and naming them with certain names.

 By default, any entry in your hooks folder with a non-reserved name (e.g. `WhatEver.js`) will be `require`-d as a property on